Omni-X-NFT/ows-interface/README.md

 # Omni Wars Interface

-Welcome to Omniverse DAO and Omni Wars website!
+Welcome to Omniverse DAO website!

 Please follow the [instructions](./instructions.md) to start contributing to this repository.